CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

         Default: [1, 2, 4, 8, 16, 32]
         list of the number of client threads used for data aggregation
 ```
-So for example, the following command could be run to execute a battery of
+For example, the following command could be run to execute a battery of
-tests in the same allocation
+tests in the same allocation.
+The battery of test will be determined by the number
+of permutations computed based on the list inputs.

 ```bash
 python driver.py aggregation_scaling --client_nodes=[60] \